sensu/sensu-docs/content/sensu-go/6.0/_index.md

 Sensu Go is [operator-focused][11] and [developer-friendly][20] and [integrates][7] with popular monitoring and observability tools.
 You can deploy Sensu Go for any environment, including on-premises or public cloud infrastructures, containers, and bare metal.
-Configure the Sensu backend as a [cluster][6] for high availability and scale as needed to process more observation data.
+Configure the Sensu backend as a [cluster][6] for high availability and scale your installation as needed to process more observation data.

 **[Get started now][1] and feel the #monitoringlove**.